July 2025

 3. Share how you’ve used the PTL by tagging us on IG and in our Global WhatsApp Group!

-Peak Postures to use for extension:
+Peak Postures to CONSIDER for extension:

 FOR TEACHER’s: VERBAL CUE’S